-A sheet pan shrimp boil is a rustic summer meal of shrimp, sausage, potatoes and corn that is baked on a big sheet pan in the oven.
-It’s perfect for feeding a crowd and comes together in minutes!
+A Sheet Pan Shrimp Boil is a rustic summer meal of juicy shrimp, spicy sausage, tender potatoes and crisp corn that is baked on a big sheet pan in the oven.
+It’s perfect for feeding a crowd and take about 30 minutes to make!

 Throwing a party this summer?
-This sheet pan shrimp boil makes the perfect meal.
-Serve with some yummy garlic bread and a crisp green salad and you’ve got a complete, crowd pleasing meal!
+This Sheet Pan Shrimp Boil makes the perfect meal.
+Serve with some yummy garlic bread and a Copycat Olive Garden Salad and you’ve got a complete, crowd-pleasing meal!

 Shrimp Boil Dinner on a Sheet Pan

 I love love making this recipe for summertime parties.
 This shrimp boil on a sheet pan is so incredibly easy.
 Just roughly chop the ingredients, toss them in some flavorful seasoning and throw it all on a big baking sheet pan.

 This recipe will feed a crowd or just your family; you can adjust the amounts to feed as many as you need.

 A traditional seafood boil is cooked like the name suggests, cooked in a big pot of boiling water.
 Making it on a sheet pan is so much easier than messing with a big pot, and you get that amazing caramelization that you can’t get from a pot of water.
 The flavors are so much richer, and each item can stand on its own.

 The ingredients for a sheet pan shrimp boil are pretty simple and rustic – nothing fancy here.
 For the shrimp you can leave the tails on because they look pretty, or remove them for easy eating.

 - Shrimp – Medium-sized shrimp are a good size or you could use large shrimp.